dhyanivikas/stockStalker/README.md

 You'll need to add the secrets.yaml file in resources folder by yourselves and put following entries:

 {"x-rapidapi-key": "YOUR_RAPIDAPI_KEY",
 "x-rapidapi-host": "YOUR_CHOSEN_RAPIDAPI_HOST"}

 I've put that file into gitignore list for obvious reasons.

+PS: I've personally used IEX APIs for this project.
+They are pretty reasonable.
+If you choose some other APIs, you might need to revisit the JSON structure and schema accordingly.